Five Spectacular Day Trips from Kaiserslautern

 Photo 4 Cheryl Five Easy Day Trips from Kaiserslautern June 16© Cheryl Koller

-The downtown area is a medieval market place zone strictly for pedestrians, which is great because you can enjoy it without the annoyance of cars.
+Bernkastel-Kues is a well-known winegrowing center on the Mosel River.
+The town sits in the valley along the river overlooked by vineyards and a castle.
+We’ve been there every fall for their Wine Festival that ends with fireworks over the castle.
+The downtown area is a medieval market place zone strictly for pedestrians.
 Some of the houses, dating as far back as the 15th century, are a little crooked yet have stood the test of time while others are a bit more spacious.
-There are plenty of little stores, pubs and cafes as well as historic places.
+There are plenty of little stores, pubs and cafes.

 Things to do in Bernkastel-Kues:

-Mosel Wein Museum: This multi-media museum will give you a much better understanding of the region’s winemaking traditions.
+Mosel Wein Museum: This multimedia museum will give you a much better understanding of the region’s winemaking traditions.
 Guided tours and wine sampling are available daily.

-Dr. Loosen Winery: Famous for their Reisling!
+Dr. Loosen Winery: Famous for their Riesling!
 They require a confirmed appointment before you arrive with at least a 7-day notice.
 I can personally vouch for their customer service.
 This is a very nice tasting.

 Burg Landshut: Take a shuttle bus, the Burg Landshut Express, to the castle ruins.
 The trip up takes about 20 minutes.
 This castle was largely destroyed by a fire in 1692.
 It’s a great place to walk around and take in the view below.